AntonioMrtz/SpotifyElectron/docs/developer/backend/SETUP.md

 # ⚙️ Set up and run BACKEND

-In this section we will cover:

-- How to set up the proyect
+In this section we will cover how to set up the backend of the application.
-- Deploy docker containers for development and production

 ## 🛠 Set up the proyect